TheTextAdventurer/Dat-File-Breakdowns/Adventureland.md

 ```
 Print message 'A voice BOOOOMS out:'
 set 13 flag
-Print message '
-Welcome to Adventure number: 1 `ADVENTURELAND`.
-In this Adventure you're to find *TREASURES* & store them away.
+Print message ' Welcome to Adventure number: 1 `ADVENTURELAND`\.
+In this Adventure you're to find \*TREASURES\* & store them away\.
 To see how well you're doing say: `SCORE`'
 Print message 'Remember you can always say `HELP`'
 ```
 ### Action 20 - 2ND MIRROR CLUE - Probability: 100